nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 ## Initial Analysis

 The setup for this challenge is basically that you are given a man-in-the-middle position between a "client" and "server" game.
 The data sent between the two endpoints is encrypted so cannot be easily modified without further analysis.
-The game itself is a relatively simple and worth explaining a little bit
+The game itself is a relatively simple and worth explaining a little bit:

 * The game has a player's level, experience count, and HP similar to many RPGs.
 * There are items you can buy from the shop and store in either your stash or equipment.
 These consist of a healing potion, different levels of swords, and a "Scroll of Secrets".